redhat-openstack/website/source/uncategorized/rdo-manager-architecture-overview.html.md

 ## Introduction - RDO Manager and TripleO

-RDO Manager is a set of tools from deploying, and managing OpenStack which is built upon the TripleO project - <https://wiki.openstack.org/wiki/TripleO>
+RDO Manager is a set of tools for deploying, and managing OpenStack which is built upon the TripleO project - <https://wiki.openstack.org/wiki/TripleO>

 The name TripleO refers to three related things: